-- (a) A validly executed advance instruction becomes effective when it is delivered to the principal's physician or other mental health treatment provider and remains valid until revoked or expired.
+(a) A validly executed advance instruction becomes effective when it is delivered to the principal's physician or other mental health treatment provider and remains valid until revoked or expired.
 The physician or provider shall act in accordance with an advance instruction when the principal has been determined to be incapable.
-The physician or provider shall continue to obtain the principal's informed consent to all mental health treatment decisions if the principal is capable of providing informed consent or refusal. - (b) Upon being presented with an advance instruction, a physician or other provider shall make the advance instruction a part of the principal's medical record.
-When acting under authority of an advance instruction, a physician or provider shall comply with it to the fullest extent possible, unless compliance is not consistent with: - (1) Best medical practice to benefit the principal; - (2) The availability of treatments requested; and - (3) Applicable law.
+The physician or provider shall continue to obtain the principal's informed consent to all mental health treatment decisions as required by law.

+(b) Upon being presented with an advance instruction, a physician or other provider shall make the advance instruction a part of the principal's medical record.
+When acting under authority of an advance instruction, a physician or provider shall comply with it to the fullest extent possible, unless compliance is not consistent with:

+- (1) Best medical practice to benefit the principal; - (2) The availability of treatments requested; and - (3) Applicable law.